jbelfodil/rest-api-test/README.md

 # rest-api-test
-rest-api-test is a Rest Api based on [Restify](https://github.com/restify/node-restify) and [Mongoose](https://github.com/Automattic/mongoose).
+rest-api-test is a NodeJS Rest Api based on [Restify](https://github.com/restify/node-restify) and [Mongoose](https://github.com/Automattic/mongoose).

 ## CRUD
 Here you will manage a pet shop with some basic requests :